 Clay Harville is the first graduate of WKU’s autism application with a degree in unique schooling.
 He hopes to apply his diploma and experience to assist others.
 Alton Strupp, Louisville Courier-Journal

-He knew he had a hard time telling what others had been feeling and that he could occasionally fiddle his fingers or grind his nails.
-He knew that he went to high school with other children who were exclusive, too.
+He knew he had a hard time telling what others had been feeling and that he could occasionally fiddle with his fingers or grind his nails.
+He also knew that he went to high school with other exclusive children.

 But it wasn’t until he started high school — when he determined to broach the challenge with his parents — that he ought to name the distinction: